-Away from the lamenting and their woeful eyes stood four shadowed figures, and all four had a deep sadness in their hearts for the girl lost.
+Away from the lamenting and their woeful eyes stood four shadowed figures, and all four had a deep sadness in their hearts for the girl that was lost to them, ripped from the world in sudden violence.
 They stood and watched as all the grieving departed and the wet soil was covered over the casket.
 The tarp was taken down, and the caretakers, soaked to the bone, quickly left in search of a dryer space.
-One of the figures broke away from the others, uncaring of the fact that he was not disguised.
+One of the figures broke away from the others, uncaring of the fact that he was not disguised, uncaring that he could be seen easily by anyone who might be lingering near the grave site.
 He walked to the grave and dropped to his knees in front of the headstone, hands trembling and head shaking in disbelief.
 Water ran down his face as he stared miserably at the grave.
 Reaching out, he ran his fingers over the name on the headstone.

-Jaden Nicollet Chambers, May you forever rest in peace, knowing you were loved.
-1983-2007.
+May you forever rest in peace, knowing you were loved.

 "I love you."
 He whispered, and then he turned and left, his brothers following behind.